Chevalier-dev/InventoHub/README.md

 About This Project

-✨ Tech Stack: Leveraging React.js, Node.js, Express.js, MongoDB, and Chakra UI for a modern, full-stack experience 🚀 Robust REST API: Seamlessly manage products with a well-structured and scalable backend 🎨 Intuitive & Responsive UI: Built with React and Chakra UI to ensure smooth user interactions across all devices 🛡️ Comprehensive Error Handling: Graceful handling of client and server errors to enhance reliability and user trust 🌍 Production-Ready Deployment: Optimized for easy deployment with environment configuration and build scripts Setup
+-   ✨ Tech Stack: Leveraging React.js, Node.js, Express.js, MongoDB, and Chakra UI for a modern, full-stack experience
+-   🚀 Robust REST API: Seamlessly manage products with a well-structured and scalable backend
+-   🎨 Intuitive & Responsive UI: Built with React and Chakra UI to ensure smooth user interactions across all devices
+-   🛡️ Comprehensive Error Handling: Graceful handling of client and server errors to enhance reliability and user trus
+-   🌍 Production-Ready Deployment: Optimized for easy deployment with environment configuration and build scripts

 ### Setup .env file